sailams/Apache-Access-Log/README.md

   - (host, request-count) tuples for the top-10 frequent hosts
   - (HTTP-status-code, count) tuples, sorted by count
+  - the hour with the highest request count, along with the count
+  - the hour with the highest total number of bytes served, along with the total
   - the first & last path name components of top-10 most frequently accessed resources

 # Pre-requisites